muhammadfikri13/muhammadfikri13.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: Repoth App
-description: another without an image
+description: An android app that detect and report a potholes.
+This is my capstone project with my team while in Bangkit program.
 img:
 importance: 3
-category: fun
+category: college
 ---

 Every project has a beautiful feature showcase page.